pytorch/pytorch.github.io/_get_started/installation/google-cloud.md

 ## Google Cloud Primer
 {: #google-cloud-primer}

 In order to use Google Cloud, you need to set up an [Google account](https://accounts.google.com/){:target="_blank"}, if you do not have one already.
 You will create a username (typically an `@gmail.com` email address) and password.
-After words, you will be able to [try Google Cloud](https://console.cloud.google.com/freetrial){:target="_blank"}.
+Afterwards, you will be able to [try Google Cloud](https://console.cloud.google.com/freetrial){:target="_blank"}.
 You will also provide contact and billing information.
 The billing information is initially used to prove you are a real person.
 And then, after your trial, you can choose to upgrade to a paid account.

 Once you are logged in, you will be brought to your [Google Cloud console](https://console.cloud.google.com/){:target="_blank"}.
 You can even learn more about Google Cloud through a set of [simple tutorials](https://console.cloud.google.com/getting-started){:target="_blank"}.